-Crossing the train tracks off the Trans-Canada Trail, we reach the Uxbridge Farmers Market brimming with local produce, charcoal oven pizza and non-alcoholic mojitos.
-Inside the adjacent The Second Wedge Brewing Co. local art is on display, and flights of beer are paired with cheese and charcuterie.
+Crossing the train tracks off the Trans-Canada Trail, we reach the Uxbridge Farmers Market brimming with local produce, beer are paired with cheese and charcuterie.
 In the beer garden we sample a light and refreshing High Grass Saison of fresh lemongrass, ginger and bitter orange peel with a low hop.
 3 Rocks IPA is bright, and a versatile pairing with a balance of floral and citric hops and a depth of malt flavour.
 The local Passionate Cook's Essentials bakes a Passionate Porter Pie of beef, garlic, spices and a Second Wedge Porter for wholesome savoury goodness.
 At local favourite farm-to-table restaurant, Urban Pantry, the crunch of tempura cauliflower pairs with spicy maple and charred leeks; local Thunder Ridge Bison Co. carpaccio mingles with hazelnut crumble and a verde hollandaise; and a rich chocolate brownie is made with Second Wedge Stout.